korara78/note-app-hooks/README.md

 The useState hook provides the means to load the initial data and update the current state of the data in the presence of changed state.

-The useEffect hook either returns data by accessing local storage or may return a blank array of data.
+The useEffect hook returns data by accessing local storage and checking for matches.
+If a match is found it returns it to the input field.
+If not found a blank array of data is returned.
 The useEffect hook processes upon each new render.

 Based on React useState and useEffect hooks as per Akash Joshi's article on https://flexiple.com/react/react-hooks-learn-by-building-a-notes-app/